 When seniors are in the early stages of dementia, they may exhibit changes in mood.
 These changes aren’t universal, as dementia impacts everyone differently.
 Oftentimes, seniors become withdrawn or depressed.
 They may lose interest in their favorite activities and exhibit few emotions.
 Because dementia affects judgment, some seniors become more outgoing in the early stages of the condition.
 If you notice strange changes in your loved one’s mood or personality, it may be a sign of dementia.

 Dementia is a serious mental health condition that can impact a senior’s overall quality of life.
-Seniors who want to remain healthy as they age can benefit in a variety of ways when they receive professional at-home care.
+Seniors who want to remain healthy as they age can benefit in a variety of ways when they receive professional in-home care.
 Huntsville, AL, Home Care Assistance is here to help your loved one accomplish daily tasks, prevent illness, and focus on living a healthier and more fulfilling life.
-To learn about our comprehensive, high-quality elderly care plans, give us a call at (256) 716-9940 today.
+To learn about our comprehensive, high-quality elderly care plans, give us a call at (256) 367-0891 today.